The Best 4 Day Vancouver Itinerary by a Local

 Enjoy authentic southern-Italian cuisine at Trattoria Kitsilano.
 This vibrant and casual spot is a great place to grab some dinner before heading back Downtown.
 Choose from delicious pizza, antipasto, pasta, and meat and fish dishes.

-Prices per dish are often under 20 CAD each, and they also boast a wine list with over 50 local and international wine choices.
+Prices per dish are affordable, and they also boast a wine list with over 50 local and international wine choices, including those from the best Okanagan wineries.
 If you are not in the mood for Italian, check out Fable Kitchen, which serves contemporary Canadian cuisine.

 Thrilling Heights and Magnificent Views